Martin Garbus: Education

 Garbus graduated from the Bronx High School of Science in 1951, earned his B.A. from Hunter College in 1955, and received his J.D. from NYU School of Law.
-While studying, he worked as a taxi driver in New York and on the Ford assembly line in Tarrytown.
 He later pursued graduate studies in economics at Columbia University, English at The New School, and law at NYU.
-He was admitted to the bars in New York and six additional states, several federal appellate courts, and the U.S. Supreme Court Bar by 1963.
-He also serves on the advisory board of the Center for Law, Brain & Behavior at Harvard Medical School and Massachusetts General Hospital.
+He was admitted to the U.S. Supreme Court Bar by 1963.

 Early career and legal scholarship

 Garbus began his legal career after earning his J.D. and serving two years in the U.S. Army by clerking for noted attorneys Emile Zola Berman and Ephraim London.
 In 1966, he became co‑director of Columbia’s Center on Social Policy and Law while teaching there.
-He then served as director‑counsel of the Roger Baldwin Foundation of the ACLU, overseeing offices across several southern states and building legal strategies for the landmark O’Connor v.
-Donaldson case.
+He then served as director‑counsel of the Roger Baldwin Foundation of the ACLU.
 He also served as Legal Director and Associate Director of the national ACLU, led the Lawyers Committee to Defend Civil Rights, ran for office in 1974, and founded the Frankfurt Garbus law firm in 1977.
-He subsequently taught as an adjunct at Yale Law School and lectured at Harvard and Stanford.
-As a Fulbright scholar in 2005–2006, he taught at Tsinghua and Renmin Law Schools in Beijing and aided in drafting China’s copyright and IP laws while representing dissidents in related rule‑of‑law seminars.
+He taught as an adjunct at Yale Law School and lectured at Harvard and Stanford.
+As a Fulbright scholar in 2005–2006, he taught at Tsinghua and Renmin Law Schools in Beijing.

 Notable cases

 Garbus' clients include Nelson Mandela, Andrei Sakharov, Václav Havel, Samuel Beckett, Al Pacino, Daniel Ellsberg, Philip Roth, Michael Moore, Sean Connery, Michael Caine, Michael York, Lauren Bacall, Agnes Martin, Pace Gallery, Estate of Mark Rothko, Robert Mapplethorpe, Cincinnati Museum of Fine Art, Robert Redford, Spike Lee, Sally Mann, Allen Ginsberg, Kathy Boudin, Garry Marshall, Marilyn Monroe, Igor Stravinsky, Nora Ephron, Salman Rushdie, Simon & Schuster, Random House, Bertelsmann, Penguin Books, Putnam, Grove Press, The Sundance Film Festival, Alger Hiss, Ecuadorian plaintiffs, Estate of John Cheever, Julie Taymor, Justices in India, Knopf, Leonard Weinglass, Michael Bloomberg, Michael York, Mississippi Freedom Democratic Party, Rwanda, Sean Connery, Sonny Mehta, Sophia Loren to clients, Steven Donziger, Susan Sontag, Viking Penguin, and William Kunstler.

-In January 2021, Garbus called on the New York State Bar Association and one of the Appellate Divisions of the New York Supreme Court to disbar Rudy Giuliani following the 2021 United States Capitol attack where in a prior "Save America" rally, Giuliani encouraged "trial by combat."